PROFOUNDIVE/HiARICL/README.md

 >  ⚠️ Make sure to adjust these parameters according to your requirements.

 #### *Verification*
 Identifying the most accurate reasoning trajectory among multiple candidate solutions represents a critical challenge.
 We investigate three verification methods: process-supervision, outcome-supervision, and self-consistency.
-We use process-supervision method by default.
+We use process-supervision+self-consistency verification by default.
 ```bash
 CUDA_VISIBLE_DEVICES="0" python verification.py --type consistency --score_type product --k 0.95
 ```